-Rachel was first introduced to the practice of yoga during a time of great personal distress.
-Discovering the healing that comes from the practice of asanas she developed a hunger for more knowledge on the therapeutic elements of yoga and the wisdom to be found in its ancient philosophy.
-Meditating under the guidance of Sahaj Marg; a form of Raja yoga for almost a decade, Rachel was thrilled to be awarded a place in their Heartfulness School of Yoga In Chennai India.
+Rachel was first introduced to the practice of yoga during a time of great personal grief.
+Discovering the healing that comes from the practice of asanas she developed a hunger for knowledge on the therapeutic elements of yoga and the wisdom to be found in its ancient philosophy.
+She has been meditating under the guidance of Sahaj Marg; a form of Raja yoga (yoga for the mind) for almost a decade and she credits this practice for keeping her healthy and sane.

 For more information please visit theyogiberry.com